-Applicants must allocate 2-7 percent of their total project budget, including match funds, to support action research activities.
+Applicants must allocate a minimum of 2 percent of their total project budget, including match funds, to support action research activities.
 The plan must include an itemized list of costs to conduct action research activities including the percent of time that staff contribute to action research; the cost of a consultant; and costs related to travel or supplies related to action research.
 The applicant should incorporate these costs within their Budget Detail Worksheet and Budget Narrative.